saladwithgrass/hand-pose-detection/README.md

         1) Simultaneously calibrate two cameras to determine their relative orientation.
         2) Draw them and verify that everything is okay.
         3) Triangulate a marker and draw it in relation to cameras

+    Okay, a lot of details occured to me.
+    I researched the DLT algorithm that is used to triangulate in 3D and wrote.
+    It seems to run, but it does not work properly.
+Main suspicion is on the incorrect usage of rvecs and tvecs for determining world position.
+    Steps were updated:

+        1) Calibrate two cameras and extract rvecs and tvecs in their correct form
+        2) Try to triangulate the world origin.
 3) Triangulate hand